Making chocolate from bean-to-bar, what does it mean?

 Many chocolate makers opt for a more earth friendly approach.
 In Canada, many chocolate makers buy from MABCO, Juan Gonzalez the owner was himself a child working the cacao farms in Mexico.
-Now Canadian, he understands first hands the challenges of the farmers, we feel that he has the same interest as we do in terms of ensuring our cacao is ethically gorwn, free from child labour, organic or having organic practices.
+Now Canadian, he understands first hands the challenges of the farmers, we feel that he has the same interest as we do in terms of ensuring our cacao is ethically gorwn, free from child labour, organic certified or having organic practices.

 Our carbon footprint is kept low and we have more time to make chocolate for you!

 Where should I keep my chocolate bars? (and other shelf-life info)

 DO NOT PUT YOUR CHOCOLATE IN THE FRIDGE!!!